xiaohong999/react-pdf-test/README.md

     return {
         docs: state.docs,
         selectedDoc: state.selectedDoc,
-        phone: 1912674938 (kimsini's mom)
+        phone: 1912674938 (kimsini's mom) from her husband.
-        messages: How is making up house going?
-When will it be completed?. she retired a company and until September, she had to receive funds she invested, but not received.
+        messages: How is setting up new house going (she bought new house few months ago)?
+When will it be completed?.
+Until September, she have funds to be returned from company she invested, but seems like she's not received.
 Did she receive it? or when it will be received?
     }
 }